What is a sales funnel? Stages, examples and how to build one

 As you talk to them and ask questions to determine whether your offer fits their problem, your Leads become Qualified.

-The content that serves your leads best in this stage includes in-depth guides, comparison-style checklists and lists of pros versus cons.
+The content that best serves your leads at this interest stage includes in-depth guides, comparison-style checklists and lists of pros and cons.

 Rich, answer-driven content makes it easier for the decision-maker to reach the purchase stage.